Miner Rio Tinto hiring commodity market analysts in Singapore

-SINGAPORE Global miner Rio Tinto (RIO.AX) is looking to hire eight Singapore-based experts to improve its supply and demand analysis in commodity markets.
+SINGAPORE Jan 24 Global miner Rio Tinto is looking to hire eight Singapore-based experts to improve its supply and demand analysis in commodity markets.

-One of the world's biggest mining companies, Rio has a market capitalization of nearly $80 billion and is focused on resources such as iron ore, copper, aluminum and coal.
+One of the world's biggest mining companies, Rio has a market capitalisation of nearly $80 billion and is focused on resources such as iron ore, copper, aluminium and coal.

 The company posted the vacancies on its website earlier this month, with a spokesman saying on Tuesday that they were "routine hirings" which would add to its staff of over 300 people in Singapore.